 Tu-64 "Varyag" (project)

-The project of another aircraft, "Varyag", was presented at the Tupolev Design Bureau by its designer A. Kh.
+The project of another aircraft, the Varyag, was presented at the Tupolev Design Bureau by its designer A. Kh.
 Karimov in the mid-1990s as the Tu-64.
 Karimov previously worked at the Myasishchev Design Bureau and became deputy scientific director of the Tupolev ANTK.
-Several configurations were proposed, including a mixed fuselage and wing layout in the tail section.
-The final version of the Tu-64B "Bashkiria" had a traditional layout.
+Several configurations were proposed, including a mixed configuration of the fuselage and wing in the tail section.
+The Tu-64B "Bashkiria" version, which was eventually selected, had a traditional layout.

 Its distinctive features were two engines on double wingtips and a voluminous fuselage.
 The engines were to be two-stroke TDA-450 axial designs.
-However, the Tu-64B did not pass the technical proposal stage, and all work ceased after Karimov left the Design Bureau.
+However, the Tu-64B did not pass the technical proposal stage, and all work was discontinued after Karimov left the Design Bureau.

 Read also materials: